Child Welfare and Foster Care Statistics

 Children in Foster Care

 Once children enter foster care, the goal is to either safely reunify them with their parents if the family concerns are resolved or secure another permanent family.
-A total of 407,493 children and youth were living in foster care in 2020, with one-third ages 1 to 5 and 7% babies, figures that have been steady for years.
-Consistent with the inequities described above, national data on children in foster care illustrate the disproportionate representation of Black and American Indian children, in particular.
+A total of 391,641 children and youth were living in foster care in 2021, a figure that has been declining since 2017.
+Similar to previous years, 34% of these children are ages 1 to 5 and 7% are babies.
+Consistent with the inequities described above, national data on children in foster care illustrate the disproportionate representation of Black and American Indian and Alaska Native children, in particular.

-In a pattern holding since 2000, nearly half of foster children are placed with nonrelative foster families (45% in 2020 and — in encouraging news — placements with relatives increased from 25% to 34% during 20002020, and placements in group homes or other facilities dropped from 18% to 10%.
-Fewer children are placed in pre-adoptive homes (4% in 2020) or have trial home visits (4%), and some older youth live independently with supervision (2%).
+Less than half (44% in 2021) of foster children are placed with non-relative foster families, a slight decline from prior years.
+In encouraging news, placements with relatives increased from 25% to 35% during 20002021, while placements in group homes or other facilities were cut in half, from 18% to 9%.
+Fewer children are placed in pre-adoptive homes (4% in 2021) or have trial home visits (5%), and some older youth live independently with supervision (2%).

-More than a third of foster children and youth experience more than two placements each year, meaning their living arrangements change at least twice a year.
-At the state level in 2020, this figure ranged from 24% to 49%.
+Over a third of foster children and youth experience more than two placements each year, meaning their living arrangements change at least three times a year.
+At the state level in 2021, this figure ranged from 24% to 51%.
 Child welfare agencies are working to minimize these moves, as they are disruptive, stressful and often traumatizing.
 Stable relationships and home environments are critical for healthy child and youth development.

 Access all statistics on children in foster care, including data by state: